 Increased atmospheric CO2 emissions are inducing changes in seawater carbon chemistry, lowering its pH, a phenomenon known as ocean acidification.
 The average surface seawater pH has reduced by approximately 0.1 units since the industrial revolution and future reductions are expected to be around 0.3-0.5 units by 2100 and 0.7-0.8 units or more by 2300 (Caldeira and Wickett 2003, 2005, IPCC 2007).
-The result is a decrease in the concentration of the carbonate ion (CO32-) which reduces the saturation state of calcium carbonate ( $\Omega{CaCO3}$ ) minerals (Feeley et al. 2004, Orr et al. 2005).
+The result is a decrease in the concentration of the carbonate ion (CO32) which reduces the saturation state of calcium carbonate (Ω{CaCO3}) minerals (Feeley et al. 2004, Orr et al. 2005).
 These shifts in seawater chemical and pH levels are occurring at a rate not experienced by marine organisms in the last 20 or more millions of years (Turley et al. 2006, Ridgwell and Schmidt 2010), challenging the potential of species to acclimatize and/or to adapt.
 Ocean acidification is happening at an even faster rate in highlatitude regions such as Antarctica, as a result of a higher CO2 solubility due to cold temperatures and because of CO2 enriched waters supplied by an active upwelling system (Feely et al. 2004, Fabry et al. 2009).
 In fact, most models of ocean-carbon cycles predict that the shallowing of the CaCO3 saturation horizons will be more significant and will occur earlier at higher latitudes, such as in polar and sub-polar waters (Feely et al. 2004, Orr et al. 2005, Anderson et al. 2008, Fabry et al. 2009).

 These changes are believed to affect several physiological functions of marine organisms, namely growth, reproduction and even behaviour (Pörtner 2008).
-A reduction of calcification rates has broadly been reported and associated with a decrease of $CO_3^{2-}$ availability and consequent low CaCO3 saturation states (Fabry et al. 2009, Hofmann et al. 2010, Hofmann and Todgham 2010).
+A reduction of calcification rates has broadly been reported and associated with a decrease of CO32- availability and consequent low CaCO3 saturation states (Fabry et al. 2009, Hofmann et al. 2010, Hofmann and Todgham 2010).
 Furthermore, early developmental stages of marine invertebrates can be particularly sensitive to environmental stresses, such as ocean acidification (Pörtner and Farrell 2008, Dupont et al. 2010b).
-Indeed, early stages of sea urchin development in lower pH seawaters have revealed vulnerabilities such as decreased fertilization and cleavage rates, a reduction of the pluteus larva size and/or a delay in their development (Kurihara and Shirayama 2004, Havenhand et al. 2010).
-In fact, echinoids could be particularly vulnerable to seawater acidification due to low acid-base regulation (when compared to other organisms possessing more developed excretory, respiratory and ion regulation structures such as crustaceans and fish) (Pörtner 2008) and due to the nature of their magnesium calcite (Ca-Mg-CO3) skeleton, the solubility of which is similar or higher than that of aragonite (Morse and Mackenzie 1990, Morse et al. 2006, Andersson et al. 2008).
-Nevertheless, larvae with delayed development of the arctic-boreal sea urchin Strongylocentrotus droebachiensis raised at pH 7.7 were more successful in reaching metamorphosis than those raised at control pH (8.0), meaning that a slower growth rate might not be an impediment for larval development to be completed (Dupont and Thorndyke 2008).
-Natural selection can play an important role in defining species responses as some echinoids coming from contrasting environments present distinct larval development when reared at low pH waters, possibly due to acclimatization (due to phenotypic plasticity at an individual level) and/or adaptation (linked to genetic variability at a population level) (Clark et al. 2009, Moulin et al. 2011).
-Early stages of Heliocidaris erythrogramma seem not to be affected by a pH decrease (until 7.6), but rather by temperature (Byrne et al. 2009, 2010b).
-The only Antarctic species investigated in this matter, Sterechinus neumaveri, (Clark et al. 2009, Ericson et al. 2010) is thought to be more robust to ocean acidification than tropical and temperate subtidal species, but less than a temperate one (Clark et al. 2009, Moulin et al. 2011).
-Overall, the response of echinoid early life-history stages appears to be highly species-specific (Dupont and Thorndyke 2008, Dupont et al. 2010b, Moulin et al. 2011).
-More studies on different species will therefore help clarifying the response of polar and subpolar sea urchin larvae in an acidified ocean.
+Indeed, early stages of sea urchin development in lower pH seawaters have revealed vulnerabilities such as decreased fertilization and cleavage rates, a reduction of the pluteus larva size and/or a delay in their development (Kurihara and Shirayama 2004, Havenhand et al. 2008, Clark et al. 2009, Dupont et al. 2010b, Moulin et al. 2011, Sheppard Brennand et al. 2010).
+In fact, echinoids could be particularly vulnerable to seawater acidification due to low acid-base regulation (when compared to other organisms possessing more developed excretory, respiratory and ion regulation structures such as crustaceans and fish) (Pörtner 2008) and due to the nature of adapted from Warnau and Pagano (1994): abnormality was considered in presence of abnormal arm shape, complete abnormal shape or when embryos were unable to differentiate, i.e., arrested development at gastrula or blastula stage.
+Normal larvae (Brögger 2004) were distinguished into pluteus (2 and 4 arms) and prism stages.